lukebertram/solo-study/README.md

 * Deployed [my new application](http://luke-solo-study.herokuapp.com/) to Heroku at http://luke-solo-study.herokuapp.com/.

 * Reread the first two chapters of the Rails Tutorial in order to refresh my knowledge of how Rails implements RESTful routes and MVC architecture, as well as data validations on and associations between models.

+* Found a great description of [how to grep for stray processes from the Unix command line](https://www.railstutorial.org/book/static_pages#_aside-processes) near the end of Chapter 3 of the Rails Tutorial.
+I can remember wanting to reference this aside in the past and not being able to find it.

+* Removed the simple 'hello world' page at the root route of the site and replaced it with a very slightly dynamic home page.

 ## Known Bugs